-Being surrounded by hundreds of people who are into learning about miles and points, there were several attendees who were very willing to help me try and get the upgrade for my flight home.
+Being surrounded by hundreds of people who are into learning about miles and points, several attendees were very willing to help me try and get the upgrade for my flight home.
 I have to give a shout out to the person at dinner who brought out his laptop to check current availability for the flight, also to Ben from No Mas Coach who was giving me pointers while we chatted at the Crowne Plaza lounge (lobby bar). 🙂 I learned all about Alaska Airlines’ upgrade policies and how to search for them using the ExpertFlyer website.
-This is a more advanced tool for booking award tickets that I don’t usually need, but it was worth the $5 for me to pay for a month subscription.
+This is a more advanced tool for booking award tickets that I don’t usually need, but it was worth the $9.99 for me to pay for a monthly subscription.

 As it turned out, when I checked in for my flight 24 hours in advance, there were no upgrades available to purchase.
 However, there were still several seats available in first class.
 I was told this was a good sign and to keep checking for availability.
 When I woke up the next morning, I logged in and there was one seat available (U1 for those in the know).
 I went back to the Alaska website and checked in for my flight (again).
-This time I was provided a choice to pay for an to upgrade to first class.
+This time I was provided a choice to pay for a to upgrade to first class.
 WINNER!!!!

 Alaska paid upgrades vary in price depending on the distance of the flight:

 - 0-1,250 miles costs $50

 - 2,501-3,750 miles costs $150